 While the Jerusalem cricket isn’t considered a major pest to potato farms, the Colorado potato bug really does damage potato crops quite frequently.
 The bugs feed on the potato plants and their lifecycle is dependent upon them.
 During the spring the potato bugs lay eggs on the underside of potato leaves.
 When the larvae hatch from the eggs, they then feed upon the leaves of the potato plant.
 They can also feed on other plants like eggplants, peppers, and tomatoes.

 Colorado potato bugs can be a very difficult pest to manage.
-Widespread and indiscriminate use of pesticides has created populations of potato bugs which are resistant to pesticides.
+Widespread and indiscriminate use of pesticides has created populations of potato bugs that are resistant to pesticides.
 For this reason, potato farmers should use integrated pest management plans.
 The bugs can be handpicked off of plants if they are in a smaller garden.
 Using natural predators of the bug like birds of the shrike family and ladybugs can help keep their numbers in check.
 Rotating crops and using microbial defenses can also help reduce overall numbers of the pest.
 Researchers are even exploring genetic engineering as a possible defense for crops.

 So while you may have encountered the Jerusalem cricket and been unnerved by its odd appearance, don’t worry as they pose very little threat to humans.
 Also remember that the term potato bug can refer to a different insect entirely, so try not to be confused if their description doesn’t match the potato bug you are thinking of.
 Also, remember that despite the nuisances they cause humans, insects remain an important part of our ecosystem.